 The Banana Turon costs P110.00 and was too much disappointing.
 My partner did not like the taste of the wrapper and how it was blended with chocolate syrup and ice cream.
 The battling taste was not flattering at all.
 Gives a little bit of disgust in my gut.

 For our drinks, we ordered a Thirsty treat which was Mango shake.
-As I’ve written above, Lantaw and Thirsty are sister company, and I can’t explain how I love their Mango shake.
+As I’ve written above, Lantaw and Thirsty are sister company.

 Lantaw sa Busay offers you a totally amazing ambiance and view.
 With its city overlooking terraces, to it’s cool breeze setting.
-I commend how they got to that place and redefined pigging experience!
-I then discovered that where we were seated was on the veranda part of the restaurant, and when I decided to go to the loo, I passed by the main, and it was totally, totally beautiful and cozy.
+I commend on how they got that spot and redefined pigging experience!
+I then discovered that when I decided to go to the loo, I passed by the main, and it was totally, totally beautiful and cozy.

 The place was perfect, until the food came.
-Their style in cooking was a bit bland.
-I noticed how it was flat; yet, some people can appreciate bland taste, but not My partner and I. But a true Filipino would never go bland.
+Their style in cooking was a bit bland, yet, some people can appreciate bland taste, but not My partner and I. But a true Filipino would never go bland.
 Although the situation was like that; I was still full and happy.

 I would also like to comment on their inaccessible WIFI.
 They have two connections there, and none of it was working.
 We can’t even pass through the password phase.
 I don’t know, it’s because maybe were in the balcony part of the place?
 But let’s admit, ‘Ang mabait na kapitbahay, walang password ang WIFI’ (A kind neighbor has no password on their WIFI) and internet is now EVERYTHING (data loads slow at the mountainous part).